An Infinite Family of Circulant Graphs with Perfect State Transfer in Discrete Quantum Walks: Arc-Reversal Grover Walks

+We start by describing Kendon's model of discrete quantum walks \cite{Kendon2003}.
+While her model applies to all graphs, we will focus on those that are regular.

-Suppose $X$ is a $d$-regular graph on $n$ vertices.
-To construct a discrete quantum walk, we view $X$ as a directed graph, where each edge is replaced by a pair of opposite arcs.
-The state space, $\cx^{nd}$, is then spanned by complex-valued functions on the $nd$ arcs, and is equipped with the standard complex inner product.
-A quantum walk on $X$ is determined by a unitary operator $U$ on $\cx^{nd}$.
-Usually it is a product of two sparse unitary operators.
-In the model we are concerned with, since the state space is isomorphic to $\cx^n\otimes \cx^d$, it can be further expressed as
+Let $X$ be a $d$-regular graph on $n$ vertices.
+To construct a discrete quantum walk on $X$, we view $X$ as a directed graph, where each edge is replaced by a pair of opposite arcs.
+A quantum state associated with $X$ is a complex function on its arcs.
+These states form an inner product vector space, isomorphic to $\cx^n\otimes \cx^d$.
+Parallel vectors in $\cx^n\otimes \cx^d$ are identified as the same state; we will pick one with unit length as the representative.

+A discrete quantum walk is determined by a unitary matrix $U$ acting on $\cx^n\otimes \cx^d$.
+At step $k$, the system is in state